-If you haven’t done garlic and oil pasta before my advice is to chop the garlic and the parsley before you start cooking the pasta.
-This is because you need to give your full attention to the garlic while it gently fries in the oil.
+If you haven’t done garlic and oil pasta before, my advice is to chop the garlic and the parsley before you start cooking the pasta.
+This is because you must give your full attention to the garlic while it fries in the oil.

-Garlic burns very easily in hot oil, so you need to make sure that the oil doesn’t become too hot.
-If you burn the garlic don’t worry, this happens.
-But you’ll need to start again, or your pasta will taste bitter and burned.
+Garlic burns very quickly in hot oil, so you need to ensure the oil doesn’t become too hot.
+If you burn the garlic, don’t worry, this happens.
+But you’ll need to start again, or your pasta will taste bitter and burnt.

-Among the Italian youth, spaghetti aglio e olio is often referred to as "midnight spaghetti” as it’s often prepared after a long night out partying, to satisfy the most untamable late-night cravings.
+Among the Italian youth, spaghetti aglio e olio is often called “midnight spaghetti” as it’s usually prepared after a long night out partying to satisfy the most untamable late-night cravings.

-Growing up in Italy I would go back home after a long night out with a couple of my best buddies and cook a quick, delicious, and satisfying midnight snack of pasta aglio e olio in the middle of the night.
-There’s really nothing better than that!
+Growing up in Italy, I would go back home after a long night out with a couple of my best friends and cook a quick, delicious, and satisfying midnight snack of pasta aglio e olio in the middle of the night.
+There’s nothing better than that!

-You can store garlic and oil pasta in the fridge for 24 hours, although like with most pasta dishes, it’s best if you eat it straight away.
+Refrigerator: you can store garlic and oil pasta in the fridge for 24 hours, although, like with most pasta dishes, it’s best if you eat it straight away.
 Reheat in the microwave for a few minutes or on a pan with a dash of water and oil.

 - 2 handfuls flat-leaf parsley finely chopped

-- 2 tablespoons coarse sea salt for the pasta water
+- 1½ tablespoons salt for the pasta water

-- While the pasta cooks finely chop the garlic, parsley, and fresh red chili (if you use red chili flakes you don't have to chop them).
+- Finely chop 3 cloves garlic, 2 handfuls flat-leaf parsley, and 1 small red chili (if you use red pepper flakes, you don't have to chop them).